 When we have everything we need, the application is valid and is added to the planning register, allocated to a planning officer and the time frame begins.

 The next step is to publicise the application.
-We have a statutory duty to allow members of the public at least 21 days to comment on the application, this is known as the Consultation Period.
+For most types of application we have a statutory duty to allow members of the public at least 21 days to comment on the application, this is known as the Consultation Period.

 We also send consultations to various bodies: